datsfilipe/datsfilipe.dev/README.md

 ## Credits

-- [@leerob](https://github.com/leerob) for the blog and og image setup of his [website](https://github.com/leerob/leerob.io), which I used as a template for my own blog.
+- [@leerob](https://github.com/leerob) for the blog and og image setup of his [website](https://github.com/leerob/leerob.io), which I used as a template for my own.
 - And thank you for visiting my website!

 <div align="center">